 It was our first landfall.
 The Zodiacs brought us to a pebbled beach, where a trifecta of guides stood facing out with rifles, creating a triangle with its longest side about a 200 meter stretch along the beach: the Safe Zone, whose imaginary lines we were not to cross at the risk of Polar Bear attack.
 It's incredible, the things that make their home here, from such ominous (but deceptively cute) ice beasts to the tiny yellow flowers pushing up through the frozen ground.
 I studied the earth carefully, macro to micro, milling around this little triangle with 26 other artists.
-We were all looking at the same things, but we will all see them differently.
+We were all looking at the same things, but we would all see them differently.

 The afternoon brought us out of Ymerbukta farther north along the west coast of Spitsbergen, the largest island of Svalbard (which, I learned today, means "land of cold shores").
 It was insane.
 Being exposed to the open sea sent dishes and equipment and laptops and bodies and vomit and really anything not fixed down sliding and flying until it was stopped by the next inert object.
 It was all I could do just to stay on my bunk, clutching the little rail in front of the porthole and trying to keep my insides inside.
 But eventually, thankfully, we entered into the protection of the Forlandsundet, a channel sheltered from the wrath of the open Arctic by the long narrow island of Prins Karls Forland.
 We will enter Krossfjorden around midnight then anchor in smaller Fjortende Julibukta ("14 July Glacier", to honor French Independence Day) around two in the morning.